j-u-p-iter/regexp-parser/ASSIGNMENT_EXPRESSION.md

 a = 2 + 3;
 ```

-The first line is the variable declaration statement we'll take a look at it further.
+The first line is the variable declaration statement.
+We'll take a look at it further.
 The second line represents the assignment expression.
-Despite the fact, that these notations look very similar, they are actually represented as absolutely different AST node in the result tree.
-The first line is the VariableDeclarationStatement node (we'll talk about it later) and the second like is the AssignmentExpression.
+Despite the fact, that these notations look very similar, they are actually represented as absolutely different AST nodes in the result tree.
+The first line is the VariableDeclarationStatement node (we'll talk about it later) and the second line is the AssignmentExpression.

 The topic of this documentation is to look at the assignment expression: